Rightpoint/react-native-touch-sensor/README.md

 # Android Setup

-Be sure to add the Fingerprint permission to your `AndroidManaifest.xml` file `<uses-permission android:name="android.permission.USE_FINGERPRINT" />`
+Be sure to add the Fingerprint permission to your `AndroidManaifest.xml` file

+`<uses-permission android:name="android.permission.USE_FINGERPRINT" />`

+Currently `react-native-touch-sensor` requires Android sdk 23 to work.
+Update this in your `app.gradle` file

 # Example
 ```